Skip to content

 AI for small business

-AI for small business should start with follow-ups, email, notes, and review.
+AI for small business should start with the work that keeps slipping.

 The useful version of AI for small business is not a giant automation strategy.
-It is one safe helper that works from your business context, prepares the next step, and asks before anything gets sent or changed.
+It is a private Business Brain, one safe helper, and a review step before anything gets sent or changed.

 Draft first.
 Approve second.
-No blind customer-facing autopilot.
+No customer-facing sends without review.

 The problem